flamedash2358/Kyrogiagen/docs/dev/writing/delayed.md

         "moon_delay": [1,1],
         "involved_cats": {}
         }
-    }
 ]
 ```

 This block can be added to the end of ShortEvent and Patrol formats.

 !!! note
-    The delayed event block is a *list*, this means that you could have multiple delayed event dictionaries contained within, each dictionary creating it's own triggered event.
+    The delayed event block is a *list*, this means that you could have multiple delayed event dictionaries contained within, each dictionary creating its own triggered event.

 ### event_type:str